matt-wigg/aws-amplify-next-js-clean-architecture/SECURITY.md

 # Security Policy

-We currently provide security updates for the following version of `aws-amplify-next-js-starter-app`:
+We currently provide security updates for the following version of `aws-amplify-next-js-clean-architecture`:

 | Version                 | Supported |
 |-------------------------|-----------|